 What cars are compatible?

 You must have a plug-in light EV (Battery EV or a Plug-in Hybrid EV) to use our rapid DC chargers, but not all EVs have compatible sockets for our connectors.
-Conventional hybrids, such as the Prius, are not compatible and are not considered to be Electric Vehicles because they use petrol to create electricity.
+Conventional hybrids, such as the Prius, are not compatible.
 If purchasing a plug-in EV, please ensure it has one of the following two ports, if you wish to be able to access the DC Fast Chargers on the ChargeNet NZ network.

 In late 2016, NZTA published a standard for NZ EV Connectors.
 It recommends CHAdeMO and CCS-Type 2 ports as NZ standards for DC charging.